claytv/Data-Lake-with-Spark/README.md

 ### File Descriptions

 * README.md - Overview of the project with instructions
-* data - Folder containing all of the data
 * dl.cfg - Configuration files which allows the user to hide information but still give the other files access
          - Change information in this file to match your S3 Bucket